StatCan/NBL-CNB/docs/source/address_matching/data_prep.rst

          shed_indexes = sheds[bf_index_field].values.tolist() # convert to list of indexes
          return shed_indexes

-3. The building is determined exceed the acceptable threshold of roundness.
+3. The building is determined to exceed the acceptable threshold of roundness.
 The roundness of the building is determined using the following formula:

    .. math::

       (4 * pi * Area) / (Perimiter * Perimiter)

     Should a building have a roundness of <= 0.98 then it is classified as a Non-Addressable Outbuilding.
 The steps for this process are as follows:

-   * Caculate the area and perimiter of the building polygon in separate variables within the building polygons geodataframe.
+   * Calculate the area and perimeter of the building polygon in separate variables within the building polygon geodataframe.
-   * Create a new field called 'C' in the buildings geodataframe and calculate circularity using the formula above.
+   * Create a new field called 'C' in the building geodataframe and calculate circularity using the formula above.
    * Flag and extract all records that exceed the threshold for roundness.
 Remove them from the main building polygon geodataframe.

    An example of how this process is conducted in the code can be seen below: